Diverticulitis and diverticulosis symptoms, treatment and prevention

 - Prunes, prune juice and psyllium seed may all help to keep the bowels functioning.

 Risk factors for diverticulitis and making the diagnosis

-Ageing and heredity are primary factors in the development of diverticulosis and diverticulitis, but diet also plays a role; eating a lot of low-fibre, refined foods can greatly increase the risk.
-Indeed, in Western societies, an estimated 10% of people over 40 eventually develop diverticulosis; the figure reaches 50% in people over 60.
-Diverticulitis will occur in about 10%-25% of those with diverticulosis.
+Ageing and heredity are factors in the development of diverticulosis and diverticulitis, but diet is the main risk factor, specifically a lack of fibre in the diet.
+Eating a lot of low-fibre, refined foods can greatly increase the risk.
+Indeed, in Western societies, an estimated 10% of people over 40 eventually develop diverticulosis; the figure reaches 25% in people over 60, and 50% in those over 80.
+Diverticular disease will occur in about 1 in 4 of those with diverticulosis.

-Although it has not been proven, it is thought that if you are often constipated and usually strain at bowel movements, you may create enough pressure in the intestinal walls to weaken them and begin the development of diverticular pouches.
+It has been suggested that being constipated and usually straining at bowel movements may create enough pressure in the intestinal walls to weaken them and begin the development of diverticular pouches.
 If the diverticula then become filled with faecal material or with undigested food, they are vulnerable to bacterial infection, leading to the inflammation of diverticulitis.